Frankcs96/maze-runner/README.md

 # Maze runner
 Welcome to my first game with libgdx, this is just a small project for testing libgdx<br>

+![a](image.png)

+# How to play
 If you want to play download the repository and run maze runner.jar<br>

-![a](image.png)
+# LibGdx

+libGDX is a free and open-source game-development application framework written in the Java programming language with some C and C++ components for performance dependent code.
+It allows for the development of desktop and mobile games by using the same code base.
+It is cross-platform, supporting Windows, Linux, Mac OS X, Android, iOS, BlackBerry and web browsers with WebGL support.

 # Controls